Speak & Spell (toy): Electronics

 The Speak & Spell used the first single-chip voice synthesizer, the TMC0280, later known as the TI TMS5100, which utilized a 10th-order linear predictive coding (LPC) model by using pipelined electronic DSP logic.
 A variant of this chip with a very similar voice was eventually used in certain Chrysler vehicles in the 1980s as the Electronic Voice Alert.

 Speech synthesis data (phoneme data) for the spoken words were stored on a pair of 128 Kbit metal gate PMOS ROMs.
 128 Kbit was at the time the largest capacity ROM in use.
 Additional memory module cartridges could be interchangeably plugged into a slot in the battery compartment and selected via a button on the keyboard.
 The technique used to create the words was to have a professional speaker speak the words.
 The utterances were captured and processed.
 Originally all of the recording and processing was completed in Dallas.
 By 1982 when the British, French, Italian and German versions were being developed, the original voices were recorded in the TI facility near Nice in France and these full bit rate digital recordings were sent to Dallas for processing using a minicomputer.
 Some weeks later the processed data was returned and required significant hand editing to fix the voicing errors which had occurred during the process.
 The data rate was so radically cut that all of the words needed some editing.
 In some cases, this was fairly simple, but some words were unintelligible and required days of work and others had to be completely scrapped.
 The stored data were for the specific words and phrases used in the Speak & Spell.
 The data rate was about 1,000 bits per second.

 The video display employed in the Speak & Spell was a vacuum fluorescent display (VFD) that was only capable of displaying 8 text characters at a time.
 The later Super Speak & Spell model had a slimmer case and an LCD screen which could display 16 characters.

-The unit could use either 4 "C" batteries or 6-volt DC power adapter with positive tip polarity.
+The unit could use either 4 "C" batteries or a 6-volt DC power adapter with positive tip polarity.